RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

 2. Do the gamma mapping on the pixel values
 3. Returns the resulting image as an unsigned byte image.

-### Exercise 7
+### Exercise 8

 Test your `gamma_map` function on the vertebra image or another image of your choice.
 Try different values of $\gamma$, for example 0.5 and 2.0.
 Show the resuling image together with the input image.
 Can you see the differences in the images?

-### Exercise 6

-Test your `histogram_stretch` on the `vertebra.png` image.
-Show the image before and after the histogram stretching.
-What changes do you notice in the image?
-Are the important structures more visible?

-# OpenCV program for image differencing
+# Real time pixelwise operations on videos

-In the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex2b-ChangeDetectionInVideos/data/), there is a Python script using OpenCV that:
+In the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex3-PixelwiseOperations/data/), there is a Python script using OpenCV that:

 1. Connects to a camera
 2. Acquire images, converts them to gray-scale and after that to floating point images
-3. Computes a difference image between a current image and the previous image.
+3. Do a simple processing on the gray-scale (inversion) or the colour image (inversion)
 4. Computes the frames per second (fps) and shows it on an image.
-5. Shows images in windows.
+5. Shows input and resulting images in windows.
 6. Checks if the key `q` has been pressed and stops the program if it is pressed.

-It is possible to use a mobile phone as a remote camera by following the instructions in [Using a mobile phone](#using-a-mobile-phone-camera).
+It is possible to use a mobile phone as a remote camera by following the instructions in exercise 2b.

-Note that we sometimes refers to an image as a *frame*.

-### Exercise 1
+### Exercise XXX

-Run the program from the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex2b-ChangeDetectionInVideos/data/) and see if shows the expected results?
-Try to move your hands in front of the camera and try to move the camera and see the effects on the difference image.
+Run the program from the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex3-PixelwiseOperations/data/) and see if shows the expected results?

-### Exercise 2
+### Exercise XXX

 Identify the important steps above in the program.
 What function is used to convert a color image to a gray-scale image?

-# Change detection by background subtraction
+# Real time detection of DTU signs

-The goal of this exercise, is to modify the program in the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex2b-ChangeDetectionInVideos/data/), so it will be able to raise an alarm if significant changes are detected in a video stream.
+The goal of this exercise, is to modify the program in the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex3-PixelwiseOperations/data/), so it will be able to show where there are DTU signs in the video stream.

 The overall structure of the program should be:

 - Connect to camera
-- Acquire a background image, convert it to grayscale and then to floating point
 - Start a loop:
 	1. Acquire a new image, convert it to grayscale and then to floating point: $I_\text{new}$ .
     2. Computes an absolute difference image between the new image and the background image.